-Cost of accessories sold, which mainly includes cost of accessories that we sell to our network partners, such as (i) portable bar code readers, (ii) thermal paper used for digital waybill printing, and (iii) ZTO-branded packing materials and uniforms, accounted for 2.5%, 1.6% and 1.1% of our revenues in 2019, 2020 and 2021, respectively.
-Cost of accessories sold as a percentage of our revenues from sale of accessories was 49.9%, 34.5% and 28.4% in 2019, 2020 and 2021, respectively.
-The decrease was mainly due to the increased use of lower-cost single-sheet thermal waybill paper starting in the second half of 2019.
+Cost of accessories sold, which mainly includes cost of accessories that we sell to our network partners, such as (i) portable bar code readers, (ii) thermal paper used for digital waybill printing, and (iii) ZTO-branded packing materials and uniforms, accounted for 1.6%, 1.1% and 1.3% of our revenues in 2020, 2021 and 2022, respectively.
+Cost of accessories sold as a percentage of our revenues from sale of accessories was 34.5%, 28.4% and 33.5% in 2020, 2021 and 2022, respectively.
+The decrease from 2020 to 2021 was mainly due to the increased use of lower-cost single-sheet thermal waybill paper starting in the second half of 2019.
 The cost of accessories sold grew slower than the sale of accessories.
+The increase from 2021 to 2022 was primarily due to increased procurement costs for higher standardization and quality which helps enhance our brand image.

-Other costs, which mainly include (i) information technology related cost, (ii) dispatching costs paid to network partners associated with serving enterprise customers, and (iii) business tax surcharges, accounted for 9.7% and 13.3% and 12.7% of our revenues in 2019, 2020 and 2021, respectively.
+Other costs, which mainly include (i) information technology related cost, (ii) dispatching costs paid to network partners associated with serving enterprise customers, and (iii) business tax surcharges, accounted for 13.3%, 12.7% and 12.4% of our revenues in 2020, 2021 and 2022, respectively.

 To maintain competitive pricing and enhance profit per parcel, we must continue to control our costs and improve our operating efficiency.
 We have adopted various cost-control measures.
-For example, fuel cost can be reduced through the use of more fuel-efficient vehicles, and unit transportation cost can be reduced by adding cost efficient, high capacity line-haul trucks to our self-owned fleet and a gradual shift to a direct shipping model by selected network partners, and labor costs can be contained through wider implementation of automated sorting equipment.
+For example, fuel cost can be reduced through the use of more fuel-efficient vehicles, and unit transportation cost can be reduced by adding cost efficient, high-capacity line-haul trucks to our self-owned fleet and a gradual shift to a direct shipping model by selected network partners, and labor costs can be contained through wider implementation of automated sorting equipment.